 She walked through the cafeteria door while looking down at the book in her hands, happy that she had found it.
 Suddenly, there was a dizzying feeling as she nearly fell backwards.
 It happened because she had inadvertently bumped into someone, dropping her book.

 "S-sorry!"
-She almost screamed leaning down to pick up her book feeling now a burning blush on her cheeks.
+She practically screeched leaning down to pick up her book feeling now a burning blush on her cheeks.

-She hadn't realized he was leaning down in front of her, trying to help her as she felt her hand on his, because, well, she hadn't seen that he was already picking up the book for her.
-She was still looking at the book, now at both of their hands, feeling as if she was going to pass out of embarrassment.
+She hadn't realized there was a person leaning down in front of her, trying to help her as she felt her hand on his, because, well, she hadn't seen that he was already picking up the book for her.
+She was still looking at the book, now at both of their hands, feeling as if she was going to faint out of embarrassment.

-Still trying to focus her vision she met with military boots, camouflage pants, black t-shirt, and dog tags holding from his neck.
+Still trying to focus her vision she shifted to see black combat boots, camouflage pants, black t-shirt, and dog tags hanging from his neck.

 "Y...yes, I'm truly sorry, I-I didn't want to-"

-"Don't worry, it was nothing," He said smiling.
+"Don't worry, it was nothing," He said with a smile on his lips, and she noticed how his softer expression made her feel relieved and much less embarrassed than a moment ago.
 "I think I haven't seen you before."
-The boy added while gazing at her curiously.
+The boy added while staring at her curiously.

-"Hmm…yes, I-I just moved in."
-She said sheepishly looking at him, his eyes looking into hers warmly as he smiled.
+"Hmm…yes, I-I just transferred."
+She said sheepishly, his eyes gazing into hers warmly as he smiled, but they were still too intense for her to hold his gaze.

-He sighed, now covering his face with his hand then letting it go down as he looked back at the girl.
+He sighed, now covering his face with his hand then letting it slip down as he looked back at the girl.

 "Nothing.
 Nothing happened Lannie."